Code-Institute-Submissions/project-3/README.md

 2. script.js link - append hello world div using jQuery.
 Checked in Chrome.
 Pass
 Noticed that links for bootstrap (both css and js are not loading.)
 3. Changed links for bootstrap - now loading.
 Checked with Chrome.
-4. Gave (main sections) divs a temp class with a border and some height.
-Pass Checked with Chrome.
-5. When I click the Tell me more button for the composition section, a new div is displayed below the activities section.
-Pass
-6. Test that all other buttons work.
-Pass.
-All
-7. The code for scrolling to the newly displayed info is working well.
-Pass.
-Checked with Chrome
-8. Extra info is hidden when a new activity is selected Pass
-9. Page scrolls back to the top of the calling activity when extra info is closed.
-Pass
-10. When extra info is closed its height is reduced while scrolling.
-Pass - This makes the action smoother.
-Especially for the lower cards where the scrolling is slower and might not hide the place previously taken by the extra info just closed.
-11. Fixed problem created from unequal sizes of activities cards.
-Pass
-12. Hide images in portfolio in extra small.
-Pass
-13. Tested media query for margin in composition portfolio.
-Pass
-14. Changed jQuery code that shows current year in copyright note with javaScript as it was waiting to load everything including the code from SoundCloud.
-This was resulting in the page sitting note showing the correct copyright note.
-Pass

 15. The contact form itself has no back end and will not submit anything.
     To indicate some activity I added jQuery code to display an alert when the contact form is submitted.
 This was tested.
 Pass
 16. Added validation code.
 Tested - Pass